anusha-nas/tattoo-portfolio/README.md

 Welcome to the tattoo-portfolio!

+This is our web app for info 340.
+Use tattoo-portfolio to browse and favorite tattoo portfolios, make tattoo appointments and view your schedule, as well as explore for artists by location using map feature.

+Project by Anusha Nasrulai, Helen Li, Roshani Ravi.

 You need to install the following libraries for the react applications:

 * Run `npm install` to install react dependencies